okyeron/OMX-27/OMX-27-firmware/feature_ideas.md

+Bugs:
 Arps don't work in MidiModeception

+What's next:

+- Chord Split Mode
+- Midi Channels For Chords
+- Hold Chord Turn set chord
+- Chord Keyboard Display
+- Default chords to something playable.

+Ideas:
+Aux + Encoder to quickly switch modes.
+Modular setup in which You can combine sequencers, keyboards etc.

 "Was messing around with the Grids mode, and thought it would be nice if the four buttons that blink showing the different 'hits' could also act as mutes."

-- Move MidiFX easily rather than cut/paste
+- DONE - Move MidiFX easily rather than cut/paste

-- Quickkeys for arps.
+- DONE -Quickkeys for arps.

-- Way to adjust midifx and play keyboard at same time.
+- DONE - Way to adjust midifx and play keyboard at same time.

-"feedback dialogs when selecting FXgroup or FX-off might be nice"
+DONE - "feedback dialogs when selecting FXgroup or FX-off might be nice"

 - Save / recall arp settings.